 - Additional useful links

-Being back on site is not for the faint-hearted.
+Being on site currently is not for the faint-hearted.
 The health and safety hoops everyone has to now jump through is… well quite something.
 But then we are dealing with a global pandemic…

 The government has introduced legislation in a bid to ensure that the spread of Covid-19 is reduced.